 Breast Pumping Pain

 Just like with breastfeeding, pumping your breasts should most certainly not be painful or uncomfortable.
-While some discomfort and pain may happen, the occurrence of either an indicator that something needs to be adjusted or addressed.
+While some discomfort and pain may happen, the occurrence of either could be an indicator that something needs to be adjusted or addressed.

 What Should Pumping Feel Like?

 Using a pump should be a similar sensation to comfortable breastfeeding: some pressure and gentle tugging.
-At times, it can even be a major relief to full and engorged breasts, removing clogs, or simply evening out the weight of each until the next feeding.
+At times, it can even be a major relief to full and engorged breasts, removing clogs, or simply evening out the weight of each breast until the next feeding.

 When To Be Concerned